 Q: What is Mesa Pediatric’s policy on immunizations?

 A: The providers at MPPA share your concern for your child’s health and safety and are conscientious in the review of vaccine safety and necessity prior to our recommending them.
 We feel strongly that vaccinations are necessary for the prevention of devastating and deadly diseases.
 In areas of the country that have seen more parents opt out of vaccines, there have been disturbing reports of a resurgence of vaccine-preventable illness.
 It is our strong recommendation that your children receive all necessary vaccines in a timely manner and we do not encourage delaying or splitting up vaccinations.
+If you do not feel that you will vaccinate your child we are unfortunately not the practice for you.

 Q: What if I am running late to an appointment?